Money: a necessary good

 Tools for kids

 As any wise parent will tell you, kids are more apt to get on board if you make it fun.
 Kids of all ages can be more easily engaged in the financial process with a little technology and a bit of a challenge.
 A fun app like Save!
 The Game, Savings Spree, or Fam Zoo can help the younger kiddos grasp money concepts.
-And using a tool like UBTgo and Money Compass or getting some careful lessons from you on transferring money between family and friends with Zelle® digital payment service can serve as incentive for all but the tiniest tots.
+And getting some careful lessons from you on transferring money between family and friends with the Zelle® digital payment service can serve as incentive for all but the tiniest tots.

 Chores are the most common way for kids to make money, but sometimes getting started can be a bit tough.
-To get family members of all ages in a chore-minded mood, we put together a fun chore time playlist (that parents and kids will both enjoy).
-And for more inspiration, Insider Reviews published a fun article in September 2020 reviewing products that make household chores fun.
+For more inspiration, Insider Reviews published a fun article in September 2020 reviewing products that make household chores fun.

 12 products that make household chores fun for kids and easier for parents